The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

 \subsection{Decision CSP}

-In the \emph{uniform constraint satisfaction problem}, we are given the set of constraints explicitly, as lists of allowable combinations for given subsets of the variables; these lists can be considered as relations over the domain.
+In the \emph{uniform constraint satisfaction problem}, we are given the set of constraints explicitly, as lists of allowable combinations for given tuples of the variables; these lists can be considered as relations over the domain.
 Since it includes problems such as 3-\textsc{sat} and 3-\textsc{colourability}, uniform CSP is \NPtime{}-complete.
 However, uniform CSP also includes problems in \Ptime{}, such as 2-\textsc{sat} and 2-\textsc{colourability}, raising the natural question of what restrictions lead to tractable problems.
-There are two natural ways to restrict CSP: we can restrict the form of the instance and we can restrict the form of the constraints.
+It is natural to restrict either the form of the constraints or of the instances.

-The most common restriction to CSP is to allow only certain fixed relations in the constraints.
-The list of allowable relations is known as the \emph{constraint language} and we write $\CSP(\Gamma)$ for the so-called \emph{non-uniform} CSP in which each constraint states that the values assigned to some tuple of variables must be a tuple in a specified relation in $\Gamma$.
+The most common restriction is to allow only certain fixed relations in the constraints.
+The list of allowed relations is known as the \emph{constraint language} and we write $\CSP(\Gamma)$ for the so-called \emph{non-uniform} CSP in which each constraint states that the values assigned to some tuple of variables must be a tuple in a specified relation in $\Gamma$.

 The classic example of this is due to Schaefer \cite{Sch1978:Boolean}.
 Restricting to Boolean constraint languages (i.e., those with domain $\{0,1\}$), he showed that $\CSP(\Gamma)$ is in $\Ptime$ if $\Gamma$ is included in one of six classes and is \NPtime{}-complete, otherwise.
 The Boolean case of CSP is often referred to as ``generalized satisfiability'' in the literature.
-More recent work by Bulatov has produced a corresponding dichotomy for the three-element domain \cite{Bul2006:Ternary}.
+More recently, Bulatov has produced a corresponding dichotomy for three-element domains \cite{Bul2006:Ternary}.